-- VCI interconnect components contain a routing table used to decode the addresses and route VCI commands to the proper targets. - VCI target components must be able to check for segmentation violation when receiving a command packet.
+- VCI interconnect components contain a " routing table " used to decode the addresses and route VCI commands to the proper targets.
+This routing table is implemented as a ROM. - VCI target components must be able to check for segmentation violation when receiving a command packet.
 Therefore, the base address and size of the segment allocated to a given VCI target must be known by this target. - A cache controller supporting uncached segments must contain a cacheability table addressed by the address MSB bits.